-- We enhance existing cloud storage services to provide specialized data management services for applications such as data archiving and data preservation.
+- We enhance existing cloud storage to provide specialized data management services for applications such as data archiving and data preservation

 These drivers enable clients with IBM storage products to fully participate in OpenStack deployments, and serve as a platform for future functions being developed by IBM Research.
 Since then we have been very active in the OpenStack community, continuously contributing to the community, serving as core members, and participating and presenting at the OpenStack Summits.In April 2012, IBM joined the OpenStack open source foundation as a founding and platinum member.
 Our team was the first to make major IBM contributions to OpenStack by contributing a volume driver for the IBM Storwize and SVC storage systems to OpenStack's Nova and Cinder.

 Comprestimator Utility, a rigorous yet extremely efficient tool to accurately estimate the expected compression rate for storage block devices.
 We also devised a series of in-depth studies on the security aspects related to full-file deduplication in the cloud.With the explosion of data stored by organizations, data reduction techniques such as deduplication and compression are becoming ever more popular.
 We are therefore focusing research efforts in this area to assist both IBM customers and IBM storage products in data-reduction optimizations.
 We work on accurate methods to evaluate how much capacity these data-reduction techniques actually gain.
 We developed the

 long term digital preservation (LTDP), which deals with the preservation of large amounts of heterogeneous data for long periods of time.
 We are leading ENSURE, a European FP7 project, that is researching ways for long-term preservation of digital data for enterprises and specializing in the adoption of cloud technologies for this purpose.
 We participate in ForgetIT, an EU FP7 project researching ways for concise long term digital preservation and its adoption for personal and organizational use cases.
 We participate in the APARSEN Network of Excellence and participated in the FP6 CASPAR project.
 We are developing Preservation DataStores (PDS) that provide OAIS-based preservation-aware storage services.
 We also lead the Long Term Retention (LTR) Technical Working Group of the SNIA.We are active in the area of